 Just about any kid would find it exciting to have a years-long sleepover with an actual alien.
 So, even though Brian Tanner couldn’t have friends over — lest they discover ALF — he made the best of it.
 The two ended up close friends through the series.

-The young actor continued working in the industry for a bit after the show ended.
-Primarily, he provided voice work in 13 episodes of the animated spin-off, Back to the Future in 1992.
+The young actor, who is now 43, continued working in the industry for a bit after the show ended.
+Primarily, he provided voice work in 13 episodes of the animated spin-off, Back to the Futurein 1992.
 That would be his final big role, since Benji didn’t want to continue acting much longer after ALF.
-He studied film and joined the Navy.
+He studied film and joined the Navy in 2003, being honorably discharged two years later.

 In conclusion, reminisce by watching this clip from ALF: